coltonk9043/Aoba-Client/README.md

-# Aoba Hacked Client (1.16.5)
+# Aoba Hacked Client (1.17.1)
-A custom hacked client for Minecraft 1.16.5.
-A personal project I've been working on for awhile.
+A custom hacked client for Minecraft 1.17.1.

-!!!
-Currently there is no downloadable version of this client for you to run.
-There is a working JAR file but I cannot distribute it under compliance with Mojang's EULA.
-Source code is provided for others to make their own clients! :)
+THIS IS THE FABRIC PORT OF AOBA HACKED CLIENT.
+FUTURE RELEASES WILL BE RELEASED USING FABRIC.

 ## Features
 - Fully featured Alt Manager with MCLeaks integration.